expresspigeon/blog/src/content/kb/integrations/zapier.md

 ### Supported Actions

 * Suppress Contact - Removes a contact from all lists.
-* Create/Update Contact - Add a new contact to a list, or updates an existing contact.
+* Create/Update Contact - Add a new contact to a list, or update an existing contact.
 * Send Transactional Email - Sends an e-mail using an existing template.

-## How to create first Zap with ExpressPigeon
+## How to Create First Zap with ExpressPigeon

-To get started with ExpressPigeon on [Zapier](https://zapier.com), click 'Make A Zap!' button.
+To get started with ExpressPigeon on [Zapier](https://zapier.com), click the 'Make A Zap!' button.

 ![](images/zapier/zap_1.png)